Welcome to our Frequently Asked Questions. If you have a question not listed here, please contact us at firstname.lastname@example.org.

 Community college students are among those hardest hit by the economic downturn in recent years but are also a group with great potential for economic mobility.
 Also, as little as $300 can be the boost a student needs to stay in school and get a degree or certificate.
 Finally, a single office in a single college is an efficient, scalable method for serving thousands of low-income strivers who represent one of the best hopes for climbing the ladder to the middle class in a single generation.

-New York, New Jersey, California, New Mexico, Florida, Massachusetts and Louisiana.
+New York, New Jersey, California, New Mexico, Florida, Massachusetts, Mississippi and Louisiana.
 Find a location near you.

 Single Stop began under the auspices of Robin Hood in New York City.
 Central to our choice of other states is the availability of specific grants and interested foundations as well as strong potential community partners.
 For community colleges, Single Stop has formed a partnership with the Association of Community College Trustees to identify sites with the greatest potential for impact.